Site Logo

 • Handle changes in a routine

-• Show up to work consistently, arrive on time or leave early
+• Show up to work consistently, arrive on time, or leave early

-It can be difficult winning disability benefits for depression or anxiety alone.
+It can be difficult to win disability benefits for depression or anxiety alone.
 However, the right documentation can support your claim.
 Therefore, it is important that you see your doctor regularly.
 Tell them about all of the symptoms you have on a daily basis.
 Also, your disability advocate can explain the evidence you will need to prove you can’t work due to anxiety and depression.

 Getting the Right Treatment for Depression and Anxiety

 Social Security also looks at what kind of doctor is treating your anxiety and depression.
-As a rule it is best to receive treatment from a mental health professional.
+As a rule, it is best to receive treatment from a mental health professional.
 Typically, these include a psychiatrist or psychologist.
 You may need to see a specialist to help prove that you can’t work due to anxiety and depression.

-RFC forms if you can’t Work Due to Anxiety and Depression
+RFC Forms If You Can’t Work Due to Anxiety and Depression

 If you can’t Work Due to Anxiety and Depression your doctor may also complete a residual functional capacity (RFC) form.
 An RFC form helps explain how your symptoms are impacting your functioning.
 Even if you think your medical evidence is strong, an RFC can help clearly explain how severe your symptoms are.
 Furthermore, it also helps to have your doctor’s opinion in the record.
 Your disability advocate can provide you with these forms.

 Social Security follows specific rules when making a decision.
-They look at your age, education and work background.
+They look at your age, education, and work background.
 These medical-vocational guidelines are even more favorable when you have a physical condition in addition to depression or anxiety.
 These are also known as the Grid Rules.
 The rules make it easier to get your disability benefits the older you are.

-Example 1: applying the Grid Rules if you can’t Work Due to Anxiety and Depression
+Example 1: Applying the Grid Rules If You Can’t Work Due to Anxiety and Depression

 51 years old and worked as a cashier.
 You have filed for disability due to osteoarthritis of your knees and anxiety.
 Your osteoarthritis prevents you from standing for long periods.
 Your anxiety symptoms make it hard for you to concentrate and be around crowds of people.
 If Social Security found that you could do a seated job that only required simple, routine tasks, you would qualify for benefits under the grid rules.

-Example 2: applying the Grid Rules if you can’t Work Due to Anxiety and Depression
+Example 2: Applying the Grid Rules if You Can’t Work Due to Anxiety and Depression

 58 years old and worked previously as a medical receptionist for many years.
-You have filed for disability due to bulging discs in your back, depression and anxiety.
+You have filed for disability due to bulging discs in your back, depression, and anxiety.
 Your bulging discs would prevent you from performing physically demanding work and your depression and anxiety symptoms prevent you from doing the complex tasks of your previous job.
 In this case, the grid rules would allow Social Security to award you disability benefits even if you could do other work.

 Related Articles to Can’t Work Due to Anxiety and Depression